Åsgårdstrand: History

 Åsgårdstrand was designated as a ladested (seaport/center of trade) in 1650 under the town of Tønsberg.
 In 1660 it was transferred to being under the town of Holmestrand.
 In 1752, the town was given the rights of doing business with national goods.
 From the beginning of the 19th century, Åsgårdstrand, was a lively export harbor for lumber, of which most was exported to the Netherlands.
 By the end of the sailing ship era, the trade stagnated.
 On 1 January 1838, Åsgårdstrand became a self-governing urban municipality under the newly-passed formannskapsdistrikt law.
 Merchant and ship owner Anders Riddervold was elected as the first mayor.

 Dating from the 1880s, the town had been increasingly known as an important center for artists and painters.
-A number of internationally noted painters has either visited or lived in the town including Edvard Munch, Christian Krogh, and Hans Heyerdahl.
-In 1898, Edvard Munch bought a house in Åsgårdstrand where he spent the first of many summers (the house is now operated as a small museum which is associated with the Vestfold Museum).
+A number of internationally noted painters has either visited or lived in the town including Edvard Munch, Christian Krohg, and Hans Heyerdahl.
+In 1898, Edvard Munch bought a house in Åsgårdstrand, currently the Munch's House, where he spent the first of many summers (the house is now operated as a small museum which is associated with the Vestfold Museum).

 Since the 1920s, Åsgårdstrand has been a popular vacation and recreational spot.
 Visitors come to the small town each summer and spend their holidays in one of the four hotels.
 In 2007, the town was designated as a "Tourist Town", which gives the shop owners in the oldest part closest to the sea the right to stay open every day of the week.
 In order to become a Tourist Town the number of visitors needs to greatly exceed the number of residents throughout the year.
 In June every year, Åsgårdstrand celebrates Midsummer (the longest day of the year) with a large fire on the shore.